 Of course, since then, whether it’s the advent of my 30s or a general realization that many other women don’t “see” themselves in traditional advertising, I started to love my body.
 I’m healthy and strong and quite frankly amazed how often I had taken both for granted — a reality I understand we’re all guilty of at times and one that I think takes work, acceptance and celebration.
 And it’s certainly not easy, with the pressures of social media and mainstream media that are nearly impossible to escape and even harder to change.

 Today’s post isn’t necessarily about body image, although I think we could certainly talk about this topic at length (and perhaps you guys would like to?), but it is about feeling comfortable in the skin you’re in, whatever that means to you.
-Over the years, I’ve accumulated my fair share of lacy pieces of lingerie, from the simple to the daring, and the idea is always the same: I love how it makes me feel when I slip it on.
+Over the years, I’ve accumulated my fair share of lacy pieces of lingerie, from the simple to the daring, and the idea is always the same: I love how it makes me feel when I slip it on, my word I look and feel like I should be the sexiest feature on TubeV Sex or any adult site for that matter.

 One thing to note though: Very rarely is it meant for anyone else aside from me and I wouldn’t have it any other way.